*Updated for October 2022*

 Many high income earners struggle to max out their RRSP deduction limit each year and as a result have loads of unused RRSP contribution room from prior years.
 While we can debate about whether it’s appropriate for middle and low income earners to contribute to an RRSP or a TFSA, the reality for high earning T4 employees is that an RRSP contribution is the best way to reduce their tax burden each year.

-The RRSP deduction limit is 18% of your earned income from the prior year, up to a maximum of $29,210 in 2022, plus any unused RRSP room from previous years.
+The RRSP deduction limit is 18% of your earned income from the prior year, up to a maximum of $30,780 for the 2023 tax year, plus any unused RRSP room from previous years.
 An employee earning $125,000 per year could contribute $22,500 annually to their RRSP.
 While that’s straightforward enough, coming up with $1,875 per month to max out your RRSP can be a challenge.
 An even greater challenge is catching up on unused RRSP room from prior years.

 Let’s say you live in Ontario, earn a salary of $125,000 per year, and you want to start catching up on your unused RRSP contribution room.
 Your gross salary is $10,416.67 per month and you have $2,858.92 deducted from your paycheque each month for taxes, leaving you with $7,557.75 in net after-tax monthly income.

 Your goal is to contribute $2,000 per month to your RRSP, or $24,000 for the year.
 This maxes out your annual RRSP deduction limit ($22,500), plus catches up on $1,500 of your unused RRSP contribution room from prior years.
 Stick to that schedule and you’ll slowly whittle away at that unused contribution room until you’ve fully maxed out your RRSP.
 Easy, right?